 - Make as much salary as I did in the job I left

-I get that.
-I think the biggest reason for that is that things pile up on lists and they get overwhelming until the list just gets ignored.
+The biggest reason is that things pile up on lists, and they get overwhelming until the list just gets ignored.

 Add your completed mid-term and long-term goals to a separate accomplishments list with date stamps so you can always easily see where you were and what you’ve done.